 BE FRIGHTFULLY EARLY!
-Our first recommendation is for you to attend the competition briefing event and register to apply into the competition.
+Our first recommendation is for you to attend the briefing event for your chosen Grant Funding competition and register to apply into the competition.
 By attending the briefing, you will get first-hand information about the competition and what the funding body are looking for, additionally, this gives you the opportunity to meet other people who could be possible collaborators.
 By registering to apply for the competition early, that gives you access to the application forms, so you can get familiar with what information you need to provide and begin planning your application.

 SQUAD GHOULS!
 Make sure you have the resource available to deliver the project; this includes considering whether your internal team have the technical know-how and time to perform all the R&D work and whether you will need to employ subcontractors/additional resource.

 IF YOU’VE GOT IT, HAUNT IT!
 While writing your application, the best advice we can give to clients, is to follow the guidance and ensure you answer all the questions and address all the bullet points within each question.

 USE BLACK MAGIC.
 To fit your answers into the tight word limits.
 You need to make sure you include all the relevant information that the assessors are looking for, while not going over the limits provided.
 This is a ‘DARK-ART’ that our Consultants have mastered!